HiPeRT/unimore_roboracer/README.md

 </div>

 ## Target Hardware Platform
-The main target platform for this project is the Roboracer (formerly F1Tenth) research platform.
+The main target platform for this project is the Roboracer research platform.
 For a complete bill of materials, building instructions and more about the platform, check out the official [Roboracer platform documentation](https://f1tenth.readthedocs.io/en/foxy_test/index.html).

 <div align=center>